hmlongco/Resolver/Documentation/Arguments.md

 ## Resolver 1.2 and Multiple Argument Support

-Resolver 1.2 changed how arguments are passed to the registration factory order to provide better support for passing and handling both single and multiple arguments.
+Resolver 1.2 changed how the arguments are passed to the registration factory, in order to provide better support for passing and handling both, single and multiple arguments.
 This is, unfortunately, a breaking change to Resolver, but as the end result is much cleaner code I think it's worth it.

 **This change only affects factories that expected a passed argument, and that expected that argument to be of type Any?.**